 21-year-old gets 9 years in prison for shooting into crowd at downtown Spokane bar

 Mar.
-27—A 21-year-old was sentenced to a little more than nine years in prison on Monday in Spokane Superior Court after shooting into a crowd of people outside of a downtown bar last summer.
+29—A 21-year-old was sentenced to a little more than nine years in prison on Monday in Spokane County Superior Court after shooting into a crowd of people outside of a downtown bar last summer.

 Loren J.T.
 Bigleggins pleaded guilty to multiple charges, including assault, malicious mischief and possession of a firearm.

-According to a probable cause cause affidavit, Bigleggins shot into a crowd of people outside Crave, a downtown Spokane bar.
-Two people were injured, including a 26-year-old man and a teenager who had snuck out with a friend during a sleepover , court documents said.
+According to a probable cause affidavit, Bigleggins shot into a crowd of people outside Crave, a downtown Spokane bar.
+Two people were injured, including a 26-year-old man and a teenager who had snuck out with a friend during a sleepover, court documents said.
 Neither had life-threatening injuries, police said at the time.

 The shooting stemmed from an argument between two groups who were in line to get into the bar that night, court documents said.
-Some 20-25 people were present outside of the bar when Bigleggins fired multiple rounds.
-Police recovered seven 9mm shell casings at the scene .
+Some 20 to 25 people were present outside of the bar when Bigleggins fired multiple rounds.
+Police recovered seven 9 mm shell casings at the scene.

 According to court documents, Bigleggins belonged to the 5th Street gang, which has been feuding with another group, the Insane Swavii Crips.
 The two people who were shot by Bigleggins were said to have had "beef" with him, although they were not necessarily part of a rival gang, according to Deputy Prosecuting Attorney Preston McCollam.